melicard/Double-Click-To-Go/README.md

 Double-Click-To-Go
 ============

-Makes necessary double click in an a tag to follow the link.
+Double-click on a <a> tag to follow the link.
 Built as jQuery Plugin.

 Dependencies
 ============